Text by Meritxell Rosell

 Asked when he started becoming interested in forensic architectures practices, the director says it happened around 10 years ago when he visited Palestine: I had little understanding of the occupation, but I found a copy of Eyal Weizman’s (founder of the Forensic Architecture group at Goldmisth’s University) book Hollow Land before we left.
 Staying in several cities across the West Bank, we encountered the complex ways in which territory is divided up and life is made hell through military and architectural occupation.
 In detailing how the military, civic plans and domestic architecture had been articulated to intensify areas of occupation the book helped put the experiences of the Palestinian people we met into both a physical and political context, exposing the inscription of war across the Palestinian landscape.

-Forensic Architecturehave taken a form of inquiry which initially referred to the process of reading architectural damage in an insurance or legal claim.
+Forensic Architecture have taken a form of inquiry which initially referred to the process of reading architectural damage in an insurance or legal claim.
 Combined it with methods from visual effects, mapping, political and aesthetic inquiry into an expanding language of hybrid techniques for the creation of models as evidence in human rights cases.
-In these situations, a consensus truth is often obstructed by state action or can be hidden in esoteric sources.
-The construction of a model containing information and visual data can provide a much stronger argument for the prosecution of justice.
+In these situations, state action often obstructs a consensus truth or can be hidden in esoteric sources.
+Constructing a model containing information and visual data can provide a much stronger argument for prosecuting justice.

-Moreover, the group have developed a network of specialist techniques both technical and philosophical to develop models like this.
+Moreover, the group have developed a network of specialist techniques, both technical and philosophical, to develop models like this.
 Three years ago, I took some months being unemployed to recover from animation sleep patterns.
-Forensic Architecture were doing a course at the ICA, and following that course, I spent some months focusing on working out how to approach this in writing and animation.
-I have tried to incorporate some of these techniques as storytelling devices and lines of inquiry.
-This direction put interrogating perspective and illustrating context into my work, as well as pushing me to use music videos as platforms for inquiring into politics.
+Forensic Architecture was doing a course at the ICA, and following that course, I spent some months focusing on working out how to approach this in writing and animation.
+I have tried incorporating some of these techniques as storytelling devices and lines of inquiry.
+This direction put interrogating perspective, illustrating context into my work, and pushing me to use music videos as platforms for inquiring into politics.

 Since then, he continues, he’s been incredibly lucky to develop work with artists who appreciate this dimension and want to tell stories that exist within it: Working with Gaika over the last couple of years we have developed several projects that focus on political and architectural inquiry.
-We were commissioned by the Roundhouse and 14-18 Now to make a piece in response to the idea of the spoils of war of WWI – as part of commemorating the centenary of the war.
+The Roundhouse commissioned us and 14-18 Now to make a piece in response to the idea of the spoils of war of WWI – as part of commemorating the war’s centenary.
 I used the video for Treaties to create a sci-fi transposition of the Balfour Declaration which explored the forms of Israeli security architecture and Palestinian house demolitions, left in a future without humans.
 The leftover structures have become a kind of memory-coral, exoskeletons of occupation left to divide the desert.

 the hope of the election has become a flurry of voting slips on the breeze,

-military maps become waste paper mending cracks rebuilding damaged buildings.
+military maps become waste paper mending cracks and rebuilding damaged buildings.

 When asked why architectural constructions are so relevant and central to civil conflicts and narratives and storytelling Heppell explains that architecture is central to conflict and storytelling because it is how we articulate territory for life to exist through.
 Conflict is about storytelling in terms of context and architecture is constructed and reconstructed through conflict.
 Civil conflict is where there are multiple stories about the division of territory that can’t live together, and violence can erupt from storytelling.

 In his view, architecture can be social storytelling – the creative and industrial processes that lead to architecture being designed can be seen as a record of how people could imagine space through time; the degradation to those structures can show the situations they’ve been a host to.
 Storytelling is the record of those changes.
-William Burroughs has this idea that humans have stopped evolving physically because we create external technologies to do everything with the shape we are.
+William Burroughs believes humans have stopped evolving physically because we create external technologies to do everything with our shape.
 Buildings are a form of this, and as such a part of us as an expanded techno-organism.
-Bunker was built within those ideas -he continues- I focused a lot on ways of presenting the site of conflict as a construction which is both architectural and contextual.
+The bunker was built within those ideas -he continues- I focused a lot on ways of presenting the site of conflict as an architectural and contextual construction.
 The bullet holes all come from somewhere.

 I built up an archive of footage and imagery to build these models, there were a lot of problems with finding images of the buildings- one of them had been rebuilt and I could only find images of it in its current state, and the other I could only find historical images from the 1960s and low-resolution external photographs of it as a derelict structure.
 I began to amass imagery from other sites that felt like they represented the incident I was trying to describe; abandoned brutalist hotels in Angola and the Azores, the aftermath of massacres in hotels in Mali and Mumbai, video and photography from the Angolan civil war.

 I started to build things into models that highlighted hidden details – and ended up with a model that was too complicated and with more details than I could show.
-The idea to do it all as one-shot came as a way of showing that everything was in direct physical relation to each other- and developed into a kind of figurative dance between hitting sounds from the music and unfolding the disaster through exploding debris and context.
-This style came out of obsessing over the riverpoem sequence in Tarkovsky’s Stalker and Gaspar Noe’s Enter the Void.
+The idea to do it all as a one-shot came as a way of showing that everything was in direct physical relation to each other- and developed into a kind of figurative dance between hitting sounds from the music and unfolding the disaster through exploding debris and context.
+This style emerged from obsessing over the river poem sequence in Tarkovsky’s Stalker and Gaspar Noe’s Enter the Void.

 This meant that I had to build complex sequences around incorporating relatively few potential performance angles which I had pre-shot.
-I wanted to have lots of moving layers of conflict and context swirling around Nazar and Shannen, hitting beats and dramatic action with the tension of the track.
+I wanted to have lots of moving layers of conflict and context swirling around Nazar and Shannen, hitting beats and dramatic action with the track’s tension.

-For the director, the biggest problem was the continual process of getting the different layers – performance, animation, storytelling and music to all synchronize properly, and required lots of reworking to get right.
-Working like this has involved developing a lot of specific animation processes and thinking, and you always build whole sections you can’t use because the camera track has to work.
+For the director, the biggest problem was the continual process of getting the different layers – performance, animation, storytelling and music to synchronize properly- requiring lots of reworking to get right.
+Working like this has involved developing many specific animation processes and thinking, and you always build sections you can’t use because the camera track has to work.
 It looks like it was constructed as a building might be; drawing blueprints leading to foundations and structure, but actually, it’s more like a nest of constructed and then shattered models, welded together with VFX with debris sprayed between.